libhal-google/libhal/README.md

 #define BOOST_LEAF_NO_THREADS
 ```

-LEAF also allows you to control how exceptions are handled by defining a
+LEAF allows you to control how exceptions are handled by defining a
 `boost::throw_exception(std::exception const&)` function.
 In general you want
 this to simply execute `std::exit` when this occurs.
 To do this, simply add
 this snippet to one of the C++ files linked into the project.